 - a.
 Consider, and make recommendations on candidates for directorships proposed by the Managing Director or by any other Executive Directors or Directors or Shareholders; - b.
 Recommend to the Board, Directors to fill the seat on Board Committees; - c.
-Assess annually the following for recommendation the Board for approval:- - performance and effectiveness of the Board as a whole, the committees of the Board and the contribution of each existing individual Director; - required mix of skills and experience and other qualities, including core competencies which non-Executive Directors should bring to the Board; - re-election of Directors pursuant to the Articles of Associations of the Company and the Companies Act, 1965; - independence of the Independent Directors as recommended by the Code.
+Assess annually the following for recommendation the Board for approval:- - performance and effectiveness of the Board as a whole, the committees of the Board and the contribution of each existing individual Director; - required mix of skills and experience and other qualities, including core competencies which non-Executive Directors should bring to the Board; - re-election of Directors pursuant to the Constitution of the Company and the Companies Act, 2016; - independence of the Independent Directors as recommended by the Code.

-There was one (1) meeting held during the financial year.
+There were three (3) meetings held during the financial year.